Policy 7-7-2: Institutional Sustainability Policy

 dependence on non-renewable energy sources, and promoting the construction, maintenance,

-and renovation of builds that are environmentally responsible, economically feasible
+and renovation of buildings that are environmentally responsible, economically feasible

 and healthy spaces to work and live.
 Therefore, the Chancellor shall develop procedures